Roman Catholic

 details of death

-After German and Russian invasion of Poland in 09.1939 and start of the World War II arrested on 16.09.1940 by the Germans in a group of more than 40 Poles, Polish clandestine resistance Armed Struggle Union ZWZ army members (part of Polish Clandestine State), mainly intelligentsia, including his vicar, Fr Vladislav Jaworowski, Fr Constantine Pabisiewicz and at least 2 other local priests.
+After German and Russian invasion of Poland in 09.1939 and start of the World War II, after the beginning of German occupation, arrested by the Germans on 16.09.1940 in a group of more than 40 Poles, Polish clandestine resistance Armed Struggle Union ZWZ army members (part of Polish Clandestine State), mainly intelligentsia, including his vicar, Fr Vladislav Jaworowski, Fr Constantine Pabisiewicz and at least 2 other local priests.

 Held in Adamów and Radzyń Podlaski police jails where all detainees were subjected to interrogation and torture. „The Germans beat them with bullocks, stuck needles under their fingernails, hung them on a pole and waterboarded them”.